 "I've had a good reception on Twitter.
 I think they're all getting to know that I love barbecue food -- so they're inviting me down to Texas and all sorts!
 I'm going to send out a few tweets to try and find out the best places to eat."

-One thing's for sure: Johnston is expecting to get a hard time for his beard.
+One thing's for sure, Johnston is expecting to get stick for his beard.
 He laughs again and plans his response carefully.